w3f/research/docs/polkadot/ParachainAllocation.md

 One of the objectives of our roll-out plan is to maintain demand-supply balance for parachain slots such that there are appropriate economic incentives to be a validator on the network.
 Moreover, we want to allow for the proliferation of experimentation and novel use-cases as the network scales.

 ## References
+[1] Vickrey, William.
+(1961).
+Counterspeculation, Auctions, and Competitive Sealed Tenders.
+The Journal of Finance.
+[2]
-[1] Milgrom, Paul.
+[3] Milgrom, Paul.
 (2019).
 The economics of competitive bidding: a selective survey.